ucsdCSE110wi16/CSE110M260T16/userStories.md

  - Priority: 30
  - Time: 5 days

+Given that I have received more easy or hard tasks than average When task assignments are randomized
+Then I expect to receive a hard or easy task, respectively, next time

+Given that task assignments are randomized
+When several dozen tasks have been assigned and completed Then the average difficulty of the tasks all members have completed should be roughly equal

 5. Enable locking of task assignment
  - As a roommate
  - I want tasks to be locked/assigned to one and each of my roommates.
- - So that people dont back out and everyone receives a fair share of the work for the week/time and avoid repetition.
+ - So that people don't back out and everyone receives a fair share of the work for the week/time and avoid repetition.
  - Priority: 40
  - Time: 5 days

+Given that for a certain task the assignment is locked When I assign that task to a roommate
+Then they can't back out of completing the task

+Given that task assignment can be randomized
+When I lock a task to a member
+Then that task locks to that member regardless of randomization

 6. View log of tasks (completion, assignment, creation)
  - As a roommate